The Talk (talk show): On-location editions

 The show made two trips to New York City during its second season, broadcasting live for one week on each trip.
-The first trip placed some audience members inside and some outside the studio.
-Beginning with the second trip, the show began to tape its New York City-based episodes in a studio at the CBS Broadcast Center, similar in structure to its Los Angeles studio, with the audience members based within the soundstage.
 The Talk has done week-long broadcasts from New York City twice per season since then (usually during the February and May Nielsen ratings periods and in December), with the Thursday and Friday episodes being recorded on the same day as the Tuesday and Wednesday live broadcasts.
 The program's first set of New York City episodes in the third season (from December 10 to 14, 2012), featured a partnership with Toys for Tots, asking all guests and audience members to bring a new unwrapped toy to donate to the charity.

 During the third season, The Talk broadcast a week of episodes from New Orleans, Louisiana – site of Super Bowl XLVII - from January 28, 2013, to February 1, 2013, to help promote CBS's coverage of the National Football League championship game.

 The Talk After Dark

-From January 12–16, 2015, The Talk aired special late-night episodes, billed as The Talk After Dark.
-Recorded each afternoon that week before the studio audience in attendance for the earlier live daytime broadcasts, the episodes featured a separate slate of guests and featured topics from the daytime editions.
+From January 12–16, 2015, The Talk aired a week of special late-night episodes, billed as The Talk After Dark.
+Recorded each afternoon that week before the studio audience in attendance for the earlier live daytime broadcasts, the episodes featured a separate lineup of guests and topics from the daytime editions.
 They also included a house band led by musician Linda Perry, wife of series creator and co-host Sara Gilbert.
-The episodes were broadcast in the 12:37 a.m ET timeslot normally occupied by The Late Late Show—which itself utilized guest hosts on most other weeks in the four-month period between Craig Ferguson's departure in December 2014, and the start of James Corden's tenure as host of that program in March 2015.
+The episodes were broadcast in the 12:37 a.m ET timeslot normally occupied by The Late Late Show, as part of the transitional period between Craig Ferguson's departure from the program in December 2014, and the premiere of The Late Late Show with James Corden (which was otherwise filled by a cycle of guest hosts).

 The Talk: Keep Talking

 From March 15 to 16, 2018, The Talk aired two exclusive episodes on their Facebook page entitled Keep Talking as CBS broadcast the NCAA Division I men's basketball tournament games on the aforementioned dates.
 This special edition featured all five co-hosts communicating with their Facebook fans asking them personal questions and advice for their own personal problems.
-Unlike a normal episode the topics are decided entirely by the fans.
-Both episodes are similar to The Real's online exclusive segments and both episodes are around four minutes.
+Unlike a normal episode the topics were decided entirely by the fans.
+Both episodes were around four minutes.